jaykay0408/dmcar-atoi/README.md

 - test-servo.py         : test program for servo

-- picar                 : directory for servoes (2 back wheels and 1 front
+- atoicar               : directory for servoes (1 back wheel and 1 front
-                        : wheels) in a car
+                        : wheel) in a car
                         : mostly doesn't have to change

 - model_stop_not_stop   : directory for building stop_not_stop.model for